FreddyVRetro/ISA-PicoMEM/README.md

 - IBM PS/1, IBM PS/2 30 286, PS2 8535 (Warning : As its HDD use DMA, does not boot if emulated RAM is added)
 - Compaq Portable 2 (286): Ok
 - **New : Tandy 1000** : Now tested on a Tandy 1000 SX, EX and HX other to confirm.
 (October firmware)
+- Tandy 1000 RLX Rev B Need a new BIOS to work.
 - Amstrad PC1512, PC1640, Sinclair PC200 (It is my DEV Machine)
 - Schneider Euro PC1 (Fast RAM Firmware), EuroPC2, Olivetti M21, Olivetti M24, Sega TeraDrive.
 - Commodore PC1, PC10/PC20.
 (With Fast RAM Firmware)